You just published a blog post written with ChatGPT. Or an Instagram reel with an AI voiceover. Or a product photo where AI swapped the background.

 However, some provisions have shorter transition periods:

-This means the EU AI Act will likely enter into force in late April or May 2024, but most regulations won't apply until mid-2026.
-Some particularly important provisions, such as bans on high-risk systems, will take effect much earlier.
+This means the EU AI Act entered into force in August 2024, but most regulations do not apply until mid-2026.
+Some particularly important provisions, such as bans on high-risk systems, took effect much earlier.

 2.2 How Must AI Content Be Labeled According to the EU AI Act?